-Name of treatment Irradiation treatment for Bactrocera tryoni Active ingredient N/A Treatment type Irradiation Target pest Bactrocera tryoni (Froggatt) (Diptera: Tephritidae) Target regulated All fruits and vegetables that are hosts of Bactrocera tryoni. articles Treatment schedule Minimum absorbed dose of 100 Gy to prevent the emergence of adults of Bactrocera tryoni.
-Efficacy and confidence level of the treatment is ED {99,9978} at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
-This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.
+Name of treatment Irradiation treatment for actrocera tryo Active ingredient N/A Treatment type Irradiation Target pest Bactrocera tryoni (Fr gatt) (Diptera: Tephritidae) Target regulated articles All fruits evegetable that are hosts of Bactrocera tryoni .
+Treatment schedule Mire aum absorbed dec.
+100 Gy to prevent the emergence of adults of Bactrocera tryoni .
+Ficacy and confidence level of the treatment is ED 99,9978 at the 95% confidence level.
+Treatment should be applied in accordance with the requirements of ISPM No. 18 ( Guidelines for the last stradiation as a phytosanitary measure ).
+This madiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
-There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.
+There is no obligation for a contracting party to approve, register or adopt the treatments for use in its